JeffreySarnoff/SaferIntegers.jl/README.md

 `SafeSigned(x::Signed)` returns a safe signed integer of the same bitwidth as x
 `SafeUnsigned(x::Unsigned)` returns a safe unsigned integer of the same bitwidth as x
-`SafeInteger(x::Integer)` returns a safe Integer of the same bitwidth and either Signed or Unsigned as is x
+`SafeInteger(x::Integer)` returns a safe Integer of the same bitwidth and is either Signed or Unsigned as matches x

 ## Supports